-Basically, with ‘Automation’ tools, you can automate EVERYTHING what you’ve done manually.
+Basically, with ‘Automation’ tools, you can automate EVERYTHING that you’ve done manually.

 Just like most other things, before using social media automation tools, you have to master the process by doing manually.

-On another hand, if you have set up wrong targeting in automation campaigns, you will get incorrect outputs.
-It means you have to steer clear what you want to do with each targeting.
-(You can review content before it's published.)
+On another hand, if you have set up the wrong targeting in automation campaigns, you will get incorrect outputs.
+It means you have to steer clear of what you want to do with each targeting.
+(You can preview content before it’s published.)

 ContentStudio has automation tools for each uses called Automation Recipes.
 For example, there are separate automation recipes for sharing videos to social media and blogs.

-Currently, there are six automation recipes.
+Currently, there are seven automation recipes.
 They are.

 You can entirely run your social media campaigns thoroughly using Automation alone.
 However, as I said earlier, it’s recommended to master social media posting doing manually or at least review your automated social media posts before publishing.